rafikmalek68/myslideshow/readme.txt

 2. After activating MySlideshow, click on 'MySlideshows' and create a new slideshow.

 3. Click on 'add Slide' to insert an image slide, a popup will appear where you can search for the desired image.
 Insert the image by clicking 'Insert'.

+4. Save slide

-4. Go to a post or a page and add shortcode e.g :-
+5. Go to a post or a page and add shortcode e.g :- [myslideshow id='1']